AnnaWXM/GUI-Qt/README.md

 # GUI-Qt
-GUI-Qt teamwork with Jassica and Elina
+GUI-Qt teamwork with Jessica and Elina